Y0Coss/docs-fork/pages/storage_and_backup/object_storage/cold_archive_getting_started/guide.en-gb.md

 aws --endpoint-url https://s3.rbx-archive.io.cloud.ovh.net put-ovh-restore <bucket_name>
 ```

-After this request, the bucket is not restored yet.<br>
+- Bucket status changes to Restoring.
-It will take some time before it is restored and for the objects to be accessible in read-only (writing objects is forbidden).
+- Objects become accessible in read-only mode once restoration completes.

-### Bucket deletion
+### Delete an Archive

 > [!primary]
 >
-> If you have locked your archive, trying to delete it before the end of the retention period will result in a 400 Bad Request error:
+> If the bucket is locked, deletion before the retention period expires will fail.
 > `An error occurred (BadRequest) when calling the DeleteBucketIntelligentTieringConfiguration operation: Archive deletion is locked until 2124-01-19T15:24:56.000Z`
 >